WICG/local-peer-to-peer/EXPLAINER.md

 ## Local HTTPS

-The Local Peer-to-Peer API's authentication process establishes mutual TLS certificates between peers on the local network.
-These certificates can serve as a trust anchor to validate certificates used by HTTPS servers on the local network.
+The Local Peer-to-Peer API's authentication process establishes mutual TLS certificates between peers on a [local communication medium](https://wicg.github.io/local-peer-to-peer/#local-communication-medium).
+These certificates can serve as a trust anchor to validate certificates used by HTTPS servers on the local communication medium.

 Please refer to [Local HTTPS](https://wicg.github.io/local-peer-to-peer/#local-https) in the specification for more details.